So who are the Committee?

 Sam Gover, Web Editor and Vice-Chair

 I took over looking after the soclety’s website from Martin Callingham in 2020.
 I am an amateur organist only in my spare time, although I used to play regularly in my youth at St Mary’s, Woolhampton, the parish church adjoined to Douai Abbey in Berkshire.
-After a long break I came back to the organ a few years ago, and with the help of Marilyn Harper am working my way through the RCO’s Certificates of Accredited Membership.
+After a long break I came back to the organ a few years ago, and with the help of Marilyn Harper worked my way through the RCO’s Certificates of Accredited Membership.